Line of Escape

 Posted by

-Darkened is a stage adaptations of 5 witnesses’ accounts from the time of war and occupation in Denmark.
-Illustrated reflections on the dilemmas of war.
+Mørklagt is a theatrical adaptation of 5 witnesses’ accounts from the war and the occupation in Denmark.
+Visualised reflections on the dilemmas of war, big and small.
 Surrender or fight.
-Stand up for your values or hide.
+Standing up for your values or hiding.
 Resist, take up arms or wait silently in the dark.

 Photo by Peter Blæsild.